numtide/treefmt/docs/formatters-spec.md

 ## Formatting details

-A formatted file MUST be valid.
-This is a strong contract; the syntax or semantic must never be broken by the formatter.
+A formatter MUST preserve validity.
+This is a strong contract; the syntax and semantics must never be broken by the formatter.

 A formatter SHOULD be idempotent.
 Meaning that if the formatter it run twice on a file, the file should not change on the second invocation.